karaggeorge/kap-key-cast/readme.md

 ## Usage

-In the cropper or by right clicking the tray icon, click the `…` icon, then `Plugins` and make sure `Show Pressed Keys` is enabled.
+In the cropper or by right-clicking the tray icon, click the `…` icon, then `Plugins` and make sure `Show Pressed Keys` is enabled.